 6. Go Across the Walnut Street Bridge

 One of the best places in all of Chattanooga to walk and roll is the Walnut Street Bridge.
-It actually has the honor of being the world’s largest pedestrian bridge, so it’s worth going across just to say that you’ve done it!
+It actually has the honor of being one of the world’s largest pedestrian bridge, so it’s worth going across just to say that you’ve done it!
 But its claim to fame isn’t the only great thing about the bridge.
 From here, you’ll get a bird’s eye view of the Tennessee River in all its glory as you cross.
 To get to this scenic walkway, you’ll need to start in downtown and you’ll end up at Frazier Avenue.
 But don’t stop there!
 There’s the beautiful Coolidge Park that comes next, and that also offers excellent vistas of the river and gorgeous greenery.

 7. Visit the Chickamauga and Chattanooga National Military Park